michael-christen/BotLab/Readme.md

-# Hey guys, here's the new repo
+# Hey guys, here's the new repo, i added more